adamdsmith/MABM_analysis/README.txt

 several levels of population decline.

 .
-├── Archive                       # Older, unused code, etc., from prior iterations/sandboxing (not stored with online repo) ├── MABM_analysis.Rproj           # RStudio R Project file.
+├── MABM_analysis.Rproj           # RStudio R Project file.
 If using RStudio, open this first; if not, see MABM_analysis_overview.Rmd
-├── MABM_analysis_overview.html   # html file that can be opened for general flow of MABM data analysis ├── MABM_analysis_overview.Rmd    # RMarkdown file that contains code for reproducing/directing entire analysis
+├── MABM_analysis_overview.html   # html file that can be opened for general flow of MABM data analysis
+├── MABM_analysis_overview.Rmd    # RMarkdown file that contains code for reproducing/directing entire analysis
+├── Output                        # Data products derived using code in MABM_analysis_overview.Rmd and `R` directory
 |    ├── Models                    # Species-specific GLMM fits (models can be loaded into R without re-running code)
 |    └── Raw_DB_outputs            # Necessary data exports from MABM Access Database (alternative to storing database with repo)
-├── Output                        # Data products derived using code in MABM_analysis_overview.Rmd and `R` directory ├── R                             # R source code; see individual files for context/comments ├── README.txt
+├── R                             # R source code; see individual files for context/comments
-└── References                    # Scientific literature relevant to this project (not complete)
+└── README.txt